Superalgos/Superalgos/README.md

 Each bot may have several processes, and processes don't necessarily have a one-to-one relationship with products.
 That is, a product can be the result of the work of one or more processes.

-Bot processes run when called by the app and stop when they finish the task at hand, to wake up again only when the sequence is completed and a new round of executions starts.
+Bot processes run when called by the corresponding task and stop when they finish the task at hand, to wake up again after the interval defined in the bot's configuration file.

 The data sets processes create are the actual _output_ of bots which are stored in the file system.
 But processes also produce and store a second valuable piece of information: _status reports_.